sanderslab/magellanmapper/docs/install.md

 ### Uninstall Conda environment

-To uninstall the Conda environment created by the setup script:
+To keep the Conda installation but uninstall the Conda environment created by the `setup_conda[.bat]` scripts:

 ```
 conda remove -n mag --all